 Why Patients Choose Penn Medicine's Pancreas Transplant Program

-The pancreas and islet cell transplant programs at Penn Medicine, part of the Penn Transplant Institute's multi-organ transplant center at the Hospital of the University of Pennsylvania, have established a national reputation with a number of noteworthy attributes including:
+The pancreas and islet cell transplant programs at Penn Medicine are part of the Penn Transplant Institute's multi-organ transplant center at the Hospital of the University of Pennsylvania and have established an excellent national reputation with a number of noteworthy attributes including:

 - The first program in the region to offer pancreas transplant as treatment for type 1 diabetes.